 The Columbia County Department of Health has released its numbers for today.
-Since yesterday, there have been twelve new cases of COVID-19.
-The number of active cases being reported today is seven more than yesterday, from which it can be inferred that five more county residents are now considered to be recovering from the virus.
-There are seven more county residents in mandatory quarantine today than yesterday, and two more are hospitalized with the virus, although none is in the ICU.
-There has not been a death from COVID-19 in Columbia County since Tuesday, May 4.
+Since yesterday, there have been eleven new cases of COVID-19.
+The number of active cases being reported today is eight fewer than yesterday, from which it can be inferred that, since yesterday, nineteen county residents have recovered from the virus.
+There are 41 more county residents in mandatory quarantine today than yesterday, but one fewer is hospitalized with the virus.
+Of those hospitalized, two are in the ICU.
+There has not been a death from COVID-19 reported in Columbia County since Tuesday, September 7.

-A year ago today, the CCDOH reported 5 new cases of COVID-19.
-The total number of cases was 333, and the number of active cases was 183.
-There were 151 county residents in mandatory quarantine, 11 were hospitalized, and 1 was in the ICU.
-The total number of deaths attributed to COVID-19 at this time last year was 24.
+A year ago today, the CCDOH reported no new cases of COVID-19.
+The total number of cases was 547, and the number of active cases was 0.
+There were 6 county residents in mandatory quarantine, and no one was hospitalized or in the ICU.
+The total number of deaths attributed to COVID-19 at this time last year was 37.